hubofvalley/Testnet-Guides/Gensyn/README.md

 ## What is Gensyn?

-**Gensyn** is a decentralized compute protocol designed for training machine learning models at scale — without relying on centralized infrastructure.
+**Gensyn** is a decentralized compute protocol designed for training machine learning models at scale—without relying on centralized infrastructure.

 It creates a permissionless, trustless marketplace for ML compute where anyone can offer or request training power.
-The protocol ensures correctness of work using lightweight cryptographic proofs — making trust in centralized compute obsolete.
+The protocol ensures correctness of work using lightweight cryptographic proofs—making trust in centralized compute obsolete.

 ---